Sound Fountain

 The same performance was released by Don Gabor on his Plymouth label (P-12-43).
 But then on label and cover the name Hans Kessler was printed, a pseudonym for Hermann Schwertmann.

 When pianist Hermann Schwertmann, conductor Alexander Paulmüller and the 'Nieder-Österreichisches Tonkünstler Orchester' were rehearsing Tchaikowsky's First Concerto Op.
-23 and the actual concert was a great succes, Marcel Prawy proposed to tape the performance.
+23 and the actual concert on the afternoon of Sunday, November 25, 1951, was a great succes, Marcel Prawy had already planned to tape the performance the next day.

 Tchaikovsky's popular Opus 23 was still missing in the growing Remington catalog of classical music.
 This was an opportunity to fill the gap.

-It was not the taping of the live performance on November 25th 1951, but the recording was made on a separate day, as there are no noises of the public and there is no applause.
-It was a "studio recording" done in the Musikvereinssaal with its beautiful acoustics.
+In the case of the Tchaikovsky concerto it was not the taping of the live performance on November 25th 1951.
+The recording was made on a separate day, because there are no noises of the public and there is no applause.
+It was a so called studio recording done in the Musikvereinssaal with its beautiful acoustics.

 In the difficult years after the Second World War, when producers of American record companies were traveling from one European city to another, instrumentalists, singers, orchestras and conductors were all too eager to make recordings.

-The Tchaikovsky Concerto was certainly one of Hermann Schwertmann's favorites on the long list of solo concertos which he had on his repertory, ranging from the popular J.S.
-Bach to the modern, unknown Karl Senn and Ernst Ludwig Uray.
+The Tchaikovsky Concerto was certainly one of Schwertmann's favorites on the long list of solo concertos which he had on his repertory, ranging from the popular J.S.
+Bach to the modern, not well known composers Karl Senn and Ernst Ludwig Uray, including Gershwin's Concerto in F, Rachmaninoff's Second Concerto, and Beethoven's Emperor.

 Johann Sebastian Bach - Concerto in D